A simple and slightly sweet bread pudding served with a rich sauce

-Greek Pascha is the holiday which keeps on giving…leftovers.
-One of the things that our Easter season seems to leave us with plenty of is tsoureki, and we’re thrilled.
+Greek Pascha is the holiday which keeps on giving…leftovers, that is.
+One of the things that our Easter season seems to leave us with plenty of is tsoureki, and we’re thrilled because that means we can make recipes like our tsoureki bread pudding.
 It seems that most Greek homes bake a huge number of these sweet loaves during this holiday season, many of which are then are gifted to family and friends.
-If you are Greek however, you usually end up receiving as many tsourekia as you give away; you end up breaking even!
+If you are Greek however, you usually end up receiving as many tsourekia as you give away and end up breaking even!
 Good problems to have!

 Bread puddings are usually best made with bread which had gone just a little bit stale.
-That’s because the drier the crumb, the easier it is for the bread to soak up the egg and milk mixture, without dissolving into mush.
-So, choose a tsoureki that is either a little stale for this recipe, or select one from your pile which naturally has a drier and denser consistency.
+That’s because the drier the crumb, the easier it is for the bread to soak up the egg and milk mixture without having it dissolve into mush.
+So, for this recipe choose a tsoureki that is either a little stale or select one from your pile which naturally has a drier and denser consistency.

 Your bread pudding will only be as good as the tsoureki you use.
 Although we have rarely met a tsoureki we didn’t like, the fact is that some loaves are more flavourful than others (acknowledging of course, that different people have different tastes).
-For us, the perfect tsoureki has both masticha and mahlepi in the dough; flavours which, when backed together, fill the entire house with the sweet smells of our childhood, family and love.
-There is nothing better.
+For us, the perfect tsoureki has both masticha and mahlepi in the dough.
+These are unique flavours, which also come with beautiful aromas which are most evident when used in baking.
+Your entire home will fill with the sweet smells of our childhood.
 If you are looking for a tsoureki recipe, you can follow the link to ours by clicking here.
-Otherwise, you choose from what you have on hand, or refer to your own favourite recipe.
+Otherwise, choose from what you have on hand or refer to your own favourite recipe.

 You can substitute the milk used in this recipe for heavy cream, either in the bread pudding itself, the sauce, or both.
-This will turn a rich dish, into something decadent.
+This will turn a rich dish into something decadent.
 We are all for decadent.
-However, we are also into easy, and we’re going to assume that most people, like us, always have milk in their refrigerators, but cream only occasionally.
+However, we are also into easy, and we’re going to assume that most people are like us; we always have milk in our refrigerators, but cream only occasionally.

 The sauce uses just a touch of Metaxa, a Greek spirit which is simply perfect.
 A small amount gives a lovely flavour and aroma to your sauce, making this bread pudding that much more special.
 If you don’t have Metaxa, or would prefer not to use alcohol, you can substitute it for orange juice.